ARPC/to-techdays/2021/cpp.md

 Google has written many of its core systems in C++: Search engine, BigTable, MapReduce, Chromium, Google file system, etc.

 ### Big tech
-Big tech uses C++ at various degrees on the back end services and mobile applications.
-When you need an efficiency at scale, C++ is an obvous choice.
+Big tech generally uses C++ at various degrees in the back-end services and mobile applications.
+When you need efficiency at scale, C++ is an obvous choice.

 ### Microsoft
 Most parts of Microsoft Windows are written in C++.
 Windows API is written in and intended to be consumed from C++.